ibz24/Zungailia_Davidson_McClaugherty/README.md

 <describe the purpose of this repository, the information it contains, and any relevant analysis goals.
 What, why, where, when, how?>

+This repository was developed for our final project in Environmental Data Analytics (ENV 872).
+The GitHub repository was the created at the beginning of the project to serve as the workspace between collaborators.
+The repository contains folders for data (raw and processed), code and output.
+The team members have made sure to commit and push changes following a work session, and have communicated closely to avoid merge conflicts associated with working on the documents simultaneously.

 ## Investigators

 <name(s), affiliation(s), contact information, roles (if applicable)>

+Isabel Zungailia
+  Student - Master's of Environmental Management at Duke University Ecosystem Science and Conservation Concentration
+  Email: ibz@duke.edu
+Kelly Davidson
+  Student - Master's of Environmental Management at Duke University Ecosystem Science and Conservation Concentration
+  Email:
+Megan McClaugherty
+  Student - Master's of Environmental Management at Duke University Water Resources Management Concentration
+  Email:

 ## Keywords

 <add relevant keywords here>
+Variables:
+site→Site Code
+Year→Calendar year
+YearDay→Numerical year day (day number within the current year) smois→Hourly average of soil moisture, as percent water content, measured every minute, 0-30cm below mineral soil smois60→Hourly average of soil moisture, as percent water content, measured every minute, 30-60cm below mineral soil

 ## Database Information